Genetic Testing & Telehealth Headline Holiday Healthcare News

 They say that paperwork waits for no one, and healthcare news does not pause over holidays.
 While many of us were grilling burgers and watching fireworks – with proper social distancing and masks, of course – genetic testing and telehealth created headlines in the healthcare space.
 One was for the wrong reasons, the other relating to apparent bipartisan deregulation.

-Genetic testing made the headlines with a new False Claims Act (FCA) settlement just north of us in Kentucky.
+Genetic testing made the headlines with a new False Claims Act (FCA) settlement just north of us Nashville.
 On July 1, 2020, the United States Attorney’s Office for the Western District of Kentucky announced an $8.25 million settlement with Agendia, Inc., a molecular diagnostics testing company based in California.
-The settlement resolved allegations that Agendia “conspired with hospitals to artificially delay ordering [one of its breast cancer-related] genetic assay[s] in order to circumvent Medicare’s 14-Day Rule . . . .”
+The Medicare fraud settlement originated with a qui tam complaint filed by a whistleblower and resolved allegations that Agendia “conspired with hospitals to artificially delay ordering [one of its breast cancer-related] genetic assay[s] in order to circumvent Medicare’s 14-Day Rule . . . .”
 During the relevant period, the 14-Day Rule “prohibited laboratories from separately billing Medicare for tests performed on specimens if a physician ordered the test within 14 days of the patient’s discharge from a hospital . . . .”

 The United States alleged that Agendia schemed around the rule by (1) refusing to perform its genetic assay if a Medicare patient had been discharged less than 14 days earlier; and/or (2) employing a “Medicare hold” system, which “automatically held orders for Medicare patients at the time they were received . . . until 14 days after the patient’s discharge.”
 In a separate settlement, Lourdes Hospital in Paducah, Kentucky, resolved allegations that it was complicit in Agendia plan.
 This benefited the hospital because they “avoided paying Agendia for the testing.”